charYBC/Minecraft_datapack_Libraries/README.md

 WindChargeMotion:
 No need for resource pack, only edit the player you want!!!!! very clean has delicate control, but lacks complex math.
 How to use:

-based on your computer's performance, use this to set the maximum strength output: scoreboard players set @s windcharge_motion.launch_strength ??
+based on your computer's performance, use this to set the maximum launch output: scoreboard players set @s windcharge_motion.launch_strength ??

-use these to change the delicacy:
-scoreboard players set max windcharge_motion.setplayerxdirection 40000
-scoreboard players set min windcharge_motion.setplayerxdirection -40000